MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-customize-ribbons.md

 > [!NOTE]
 >  Depending on the setting in the **UI Elements Removal** field in the [!INCLUDE[nav_admin](../BusinessFunctionality/LoggingAndTrackingEmailInteractions/includes/nav_admin_md.md)], only actions that you have permissions for will appear in the **Customize Ribbon** window.
 For more information, see [How to: Specify When UI Elements Are Removed](../Topic/How%20to:%20Specify%20When%20UI%20Elements%20Are%20Removed.md).

  You can make multiple customizations of the same page based on different access points to the page.
 For example, you can customize that the ribbon in the **Sales Orders** window looks different when the window is opened from the **Customer Card** window than when it is opened from your Role Center.
 The point from which you access the page to be customized is recorded in that specific page customization.
-Accordingly, there may be multiple customization records for the same page under your logon, as you can see in the **\($ N\_9191 Delete User Personalization $\)** window.
+Accordingly, there may be multiple customization records for the same page under your logon, as you can see in the **Delete User Personalization** window.

  You can perform the following tasks to customize ribbons on pages: